BLOG

 What is an Initial Dex Offering (IDO)?

-• An IDO is a fundraising method in which the IDO coin is issued via decentralized liquidity exchange.
+• An Initial Dex Offering is a fundraising method in which the IDO coin is issued via a decentralized liquidity exchange.

-• A decentralised liquidity exchange is a type of crypto asset exchane that relies on liquidity pools with which traders can swap tokens.
+• A decentralized liquidity exchange is a crypto asset exchange that relies on liquidity pools with which traders can swap tokens.

-• Liquidity pools are pairs of crypto assets and stable coins.
-Fo example, USDT/ETH is a liquidity pair.
-Traders can swap between crypto asset and stable coin based on market conditions.
-As volatility of stablecoins are negligible, it offers a safe option for traders to manage the high volatility of crypto tokens and assets by swapping it with each other.
+• Liquidity pools are pairs of crypto assets and stablecoins.
+For example, USDT/ETH is a liquidity pair.
+Traders can swap them between crypto assets and stable coins based on market conditions.
+As the volatility of stablecoins is negligible, it offers a safe option for traders to manage the high volatility of crypto tokens and assets by swapping them with each other.

 • As a result, decentralized liquidity exchanges enable companies to launch a token and access immediate liquidity.